tezos-checker/checker/docs/testing.md

 Areas which remain to be tested include:

   1. Filling in cases still requiring unit / property tests.
-Most of the remaining test cases are spread throughout the codebase and not centralized to a single module.
+Most of the remaining test cases are spread throughout the codebase and are not centralized to a single module.
-  1. Addition of some higher-level end to end tests which actually call the contract.
+  1. Addition of some higher-level end-to-end tests which actually call the contract.
 Tests do **not** currently evaluate the Tezos operations which the Checker code generates since no interpreter exists for them in Ligo at the moment.
 Some initial work has begun on this front but has not landed